nneliIfeanyi/panels/README.md

-A simple social network built for GSM fellows
+A simple social network app built for GSM fellows..
+Based on the traversy MVC framework